Shake Ya Ass

-"Shake Ya Ass", also known by its clean title "Shake It Fast", is a song by American rapper Mystikal, released on July 18, 2000 as the first single from his fourth album, Let's Get Ready.
+"Shake Ya Ass", also known by its clean title "Shake It Fast", is a song by American rapper Mystikal, released in 2000 as the first single from his fourth album, Let's Get Ready.
 Produced by the Neptunes, the song features a hook performed by Pharrell Williams, who is uncredited on various releases of the song.
 It was Mystikal's biggest commercial success, peaking at number 13 on the Billboard Hot 100, number three on the Hot R&B/Hip-Hop Songs chart and number seven on the Hot Rap Singles chart.
 Both the song and music video (directed by Little X) received heavy radio airplay and it has become Mystikal's most popular song, along with its similarly successful follow-up, "Danger (Been So Long)"—which the Neptunes also produced.

 History

 There were two edited versions of "Shake Ya Ass", allowing radio stations to choose between the two refrains but both versions had modified lyrics.
 Only the edited version of "Shake Ya Ass" was never released as opposed to "Shake It Fast" on the album's edited version.

 In March 2002, Mystikal was sued by Steve Winn, the creator of the Cajun in Your Pocket keychain toy, who claimed that "Shake Ya Ass" bore many similarities to his product.

 In an interview with RapGenius, Mystikal explained that he was reluctant to release the song as a single at first, stating that he felt that it did not adequately showcase his abilities as an artist.
 However, he stated that he was grateful it was released, saying that its success "proved me wrong" and that it was the "biggest song of my career".